raind-dev/CUDA-Programming/C&C++ CUDA/Inserting Timestamp for Performance Evaluation/README.md

 to obtain the elapsed time (in milliseconds, as a floating-point value) between the two timestamps.

 With this setup, you can wrap any kernel — or even a sequence of kernels — and benchmark performance with precise CUDA-level timing.

+From the output of this example, you’ll notice that the kernel using Shared Memory Tiling actually runs slower.
+This indicates that there’s significant room for optimization.
+And that brings us to the next topic we’ll be exploring: Memory Coalescing.